 A similar attitude towards marketing matches this on-demand approach to infrastructure, software and resourcing.
 Millennial's and modern buyers now expect to carry out their own product discovery and research before purchasing a SaaS subscription.

 A McKinsey study found that two-thirds of the active-evaluation phase of product research is done without contacting the vendors involved.
 The reality is that traditional “push” marketing – broadcasting messages at prospects – no longer works.

 Not only do people expect to do the research “legwork” themselves, but they also actively avoid pushy sales messaging – at least in the early stages of the buying cycle.
 As the Mc Kinsey report concludes:

 “A third of the touchpoints involve company-driven marketing.
 Traditional marketing remains important, but the change in the way consumers make decisions means that marketers must move aggressively beyond purely push-style communication and learn to influence consumer-driven touchpoints, such as word-of-mouth and Internet information sites.”

 Shared expertise is a marketing magnet.
 The reality is that there are thousands of software-as-a-service vendor's competing for their share of a limited audience.
 So if you can’t shout about how great your products are, how do you attract a potential customer’s attention?

-The answer lies in understanding the needs and interests of the people researching SaaS products and then creating content that addresses those needs.
+The answer lies in understanding the needs and interests of those researching SaaS products and creating content that addresses those needs.
 Your software has been specifically designed to fill a niche, so you already understand (at least in part) some of what your potential customers are looking for.